Best in Manufacturing – November 18, 2018

 Rob Taylor, CEO of Convey, said most brands operate within stage one (react) capabilities.
 And oftentimes:

-This is partially because most shippers provide basic delivery status data.
+This is partly because most shippers provide basic delivery status data.
 And companies can do little to anticipate issues or redirect around a problem armed with only basic data.

 - Instill a cross-functional focus on customer experience